 - 1. Click 5.Install NVIDIA Apps > Yes. - 2.
 Click AGREE AND CONTINUE (button) to accept the terms of the license agreement. - 3.
 Click Next. - 4.
-Click Close to complete the installation. - 5.
-After all the drivers have been installed (an internet connection is required) run the NVIDIA GeForce Experience by clicking the desktop icon (or App).
+Click RESTART NOW to restart the computer. - After all the drivers have been installed (an internet connection is required) run the NVIDIA GeForce Experience by clicking the desktop icon icon (or App).